 Our 90-plus clients are accommodated in 28 homes with two to five people living together or in adjoining units.
 Each person is carefully matched with others who share their interests and goals and have compatible personalities.
 Clients are encouraged to make their own choices, express their personalities and participate in everyday activities.

 Lighthouse Disability’s homes

 Our homes are comfortable, warm and welcoming in which people can relax and enjoy life in their own space.
-Rooms are decorated to personal tastes, and there are attractive gardens where people can spend time in good weather.
+Rooms are decorated to personal tastes, and there are attractive gardens where people can spend time outdoors.

 Some homes make use of tailored technologies such as iPads to engage, entertain and educate.
 New-style kitchens encourage food preparation as a shared activity.
 Some homes also have exercise equipment such as treadmills to encourage the pursuit of fitness goals.

 Family members and friends are very welcome to spend time in the homes, and the comfortable settings do much to encourage regular visiting.

 Staff – our most valuable asset

 Lighthouse Disability’s skilled and dedicated staff deliver services tailored to the particular needs, hopes and dreams of people living with disabilities and their families.

 Staff are always present and can provide support at any time.
 The ratio of staff to people with a disability is typically 2:4, depending on the needs of the person.
 Health care needs are managed under the direction of the person’s medical practitioner and Royal District Nursing Service Clinical Nurse Consultant, as required.